top of page

 However, the insights of neuroscience in subsequent decades showed Seligman that his original theory had it backward.
 His conclusion five decades after his original experiments is that passivity and heightened anxiety are not learned responses in reaction to prolonged bad events, but the default mammalian reaction.
 We must in fact practise agency and learn that we can escape adversity.
 In other words, to escape a sense of helplessness in adversity, we must learn hope through acting upon what we can influence.

-What does this mean for us at this time? | In interviews about his book "The Promised Land", Barack Obama reflects that the leaders like Gandhi or MLK who inspired and gave hope to so many were "fully absorbed in the tragedy of their times".
+In interviews about his book "The Promised Land", Barack Obama reflects that the leaders like Gandhi or MLK who inspired and gave hope to so many were "fully absorbed in the tragedy of their times".
 They did not gloss over the adversity they faced but focused purposefully on what they could try to influence, with the support of others.

 Wishful thinking, doesn't honour the truth of what is beyond our control.
 Similarly, helplessly declaring there is "nothing we can do" also fails to honour what is true.
 Even when we lack control over a situation there is much that lies within our influence: at the very least, we can influence our own emotions, mood and response.